 If you’re planning to eat your oranges within the next few days, room temperature is fine.
 Make sure it’s a dark, dry, cool place without heat or direct sunlight.

 Also, it’s important you don’t pile them up on top of each other.
 This will encourage moisture to collect between your oranges – and moisture quickly leads to bacteria!

 However, for any longer than two days and you should store your oranges in the refrigerator, where they will keep for up to 2 weeks.

 Freezing oranges is a great idea if you’ve bought a ton on sale or you want quick segments you can throw into your morning smoothie.

 - Frozen oranges last for up to 6 months if dry-packed and up to a year if wet-packed.
 Scroll up for the instructions.

 - You should use 40% heavy syrup to wet pack your oranges.

-- You can use thawed oranges in baking ad fruit salads, and frozen orange in smoothies and as ice cubes.
+- You can use thawed oranges in baking and fruit salads, and frozen oranges in smoothies or as ice cubes.